pavondunbar/linux-scilla/README.md

 If you have any questions, comments, or recommendations, let me know by email at pavondunbar@gmail.com.

-Finally, if you enjoy the script and yould like to make a donation, I'd appreciate it.
+Finally, if you enjoy the script and you'd like to make a donation, I'd appreciate it.
 My ZIL address is zil12wpl057g0vue93nsqpvvkrxhsy4aqf7cqtu6px